andyboeh/qtphotobox/README.md

 QtPhotobox can be entirely configured using the GUI.
 All settings are stored in a configuration file at `~/.qtphotobox/settings.ini`.

+If you use the GPhoto2 backend, there might be some camera-specific initialization values required.
+These values need to be stored in a file at `~/.qtphotobox/<cameraname>.cfg`.
+For now, you can find some examples in the `config` folder.

 License
 -------